OrsFazakas/Hotel-Booking-Platform/README.md

 This is a 3-week team project focused on building a Java + Spring Boot backend for a hotel booking platform.
 The goal is to simulate real-world development practices, including REST API design, relational database management, and collaborative Git-flow.

 Tech Stack
--Backend: Java + Spring Boot
+- Backend: Java + Spring Boot
--Database: Relational (PostgreSQL or MySQL)
+- Database: Relational (PostgreSQL or MySQL)
--Documentation: Swagger and/or Postman
+- Documentation: Swagger and/or Postman
--Security: Basic or JWT Authentication
+- Security: Basic or JWT Authentication

 Git-Flow & Rules
 To ensure code quality and stability, we follow these mandatory rules: